 Bachelor of Science (BSc)

-Students are encouraged to declare their Major in Earth and Environmental Sciences at the end of their first year in order to take the prerequisite second-year courses; refer to the Academic Calendar for those admission requirements: BSc in earth and environmental sciences.
+Students are encouraged to declare their major in freshwater science at the end of their first year in order to take the prerequisite second-year courses.
+Refer to the Academic Calendar for admission requirements.

 Plan ahead to ensure you meet important deadlines and other target dates listed at you.ubc.ca.